16 DAYS ●

 Fly to Peru's historical and sophisticated capital Lima.
 You will be met at the airport and transferred to your hotel where the rest of the day is at leisure.

 This morning, enjoy a city tour of Lima, visiting the Plaza des Armas to admire the cathedral, Archbishop’s Palace and City Hall.
 Explore the San Francisco Monastery, including the catacombs, finishing at 'Parque de los enamorados', where there are great ocean views.
 Transfer to Lima’s airport and fly to the Andean city of Cusco.
+On arrival, transfer to your hotel at the Sacred Valley.

 Home to an incredible Incan legacy Cusco has some of the richest heritage in South America and is a UNESCO World Heritage Site.
 The tour will include visits to the Plaza de Armas, once the heart of the Incan capital of Huacaypata; and Qoricancha, the temple of the sun.
 Head just out of town to the ruins of Sacsayhuaman, from where you can get fantastic views back over the city.
 The rest of the day is at leisure.